 Pealing again, prolonged the roar.

-In the last stanza, the poet continues to the describe the storm.
+In the last stanza, the poet continues to describe the storm.
 Here, the sea roars, and tries to swallow up the Marsh – ‘waves clashed on the shore’ gives the idea that there is a battle ongoing between the land and the sky, and that the sea is winning (‘prolonged the roar’).
 This is, of course, impossible to verify, but the beautiful language still used to describe Romney Marsh helps to solidify the idea that it is still a wonderful place, and a source of nostalgia for the author.

-John Davidson Biography
+About John Davidson

 The interest he’d shown in literature from a young age grew to become a true passion by his teens.
 His devoutly religious parents were not thrilled by either his enthusiasm for literature or his drinking.
 John’s scorn for their religious beliefs continued to grow throughout his adolescence and would provide fodder for a number of his later literary works. – The Accuracy Project, John Davidson.